drkostas/Numpy-CNN/README.md

 ## Running the code <a name = "run_locally"></a>

-In order to run the code, you will only need to change the yml file if you need to, and either run its file directly or invoke its console script.

 ### Execution Options <a name = "execution_options"></a>

 First, make sure you are in the correct virtual environment: